How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 This post may contain affiliate links.
 If you make a purchase through a link I may earn a commission.
 As an Amazon affiliate I earn from qualifying purchases.

-Whether you use a French press or a drip coffee maker, we agree that the perfect cup is made from freshly ground coffee beans.
+Whether you use a French press or a drip coffee maker, I think we can agree that the perfect cup is made from freshly ground coffee beans.
 As soon as the bean’s shell breaks open, the oils inside that provide the flavor and aroma begin to disappear.

 This is why grinding coffee beans at home using a good grinder ensures that more of their flavor is retained.